kishor82/cron-service/README.md

 ## Overview

 The cron service is designed to run scheduled tasks using the `node-cron` library.
-It reads job definitions from the `jobs.js` file and executes them based on their specified frequency.
+It reads job definitions from the `jobs.ts` file and executes them based on their specified frequency.

 ## Files

-### `index.js`
+### `index.ts`

 The main entry point of the cron service.
-It initializes the cron jobs defined in the `jobs.js` file.
+It initializes the cron jobs defined in the `jobs.ts` file.

-### `jobs.js`
+### `jobs.ts`

 This file contains job definitions, including the frequency, handler, and arguments for each job.